Tips for Developing Your PowerPoint Presentation

 - Images inserted into PowerPoint should not be stretch to make it larger; ensure your images are not fuzzy or dark.

 Due to different resolutions of laptops and projectors, color shifting can and will occur.
 Please be aware when creating the presentation that the colors may change somewhat when projected.
-Also, note that the symposium will be using the 2010 version of Microsoft PowerPoint.
+Also, note that conference will be using the 2013 version of Microsoft PowerPoint.